google/cel-spec/doc/langdef.md

 traditional boolean short-circuit operators).
 The rationale for this behavior is to allow the boolean operators to be mapped to indexed queries, and align better with SQL semantics.

-### Type Conversions

-Note that currently there are no automatic arithmetic conversions for the numeric types (`int`, `uint`, and `double`).
-The arithmetic operators typically contain overloads for arguments of the same numeric type, but not for mixed-type arguments.
-Therefore an expression like `1 + 1u` is going to fail to dispatch.
-To perform mixed-type arithmetic, use explicit conversion functions such as `uint(1) + 1u`.
-Such explicit conversions will maintain their meaning even if arithmetic conversions are added in the future.

 ### Macros